 Fellowship of a College, Faculty or another Chapter

-Trainees may apply to enter Advanced Training in Sexual Health Medicine after obtaining Fellowship of another College (e.g. Royal Australasian College of General Practitioners) and appointment to an appropriate Advanced Training position at a suitable training site.
+Trainees may apply to enter Advanced Training in Sexual Health Medicine after obtaining Fellowship of another College (e.g. Royal Australasian College of General Practitioners).
+They must have current medical registration and appointment to an appropriate Advanced Training position at a suitable training site.

 Most applicants will be eligible through Fellowship of one of the Colleges listed below.
 Fellows of other Colleges may also apply and will be considered on a case-by-case basis.